 Why I’m “just” a wife, mom, and homemaker

-I am a mom, which helps my children be better students and friends and musicians and dancers.
-It’s not that they can’t do the things I do for them (laundry is not rocket science, for crying out loud), it’s just that when I do my job, it frees them up and energizes and allows and helps them do the jobs only they can do.
+In addition, I am a mom, which helps my children be better students and friends and musicians and dancers.
+It’s not that they can’t do the things I do for them (laundry is not rocket science, for crying out loud).
+It’s just that when I do my job, it frees them up and energizes and allows and helps them do the jobs only they can do.

 I am a homemaker, which I truly believe helps my husband and children be better and happier people.
-When they get done with all the things only they can do every day, I want them to be able to come back to a home that’s a place for them to recharge so they can do those things again.
+They get done with all the things only they can do every day.
+Then, I want them to be able to come back to a home that’s a place for them to recharge so they can do those things again.
 And so I “make” and “keep” that home.

 What I do matters

 The fact of the matter is that I’m the only member of my little family who can do my jobs.
 If I were getting paid for all the individual jobs represented by the overarching titles of “wife,” “mom,” and “homemaker,” I’d haul in somewhere around 600K a year.
 (Sign me up.)

 And if, by the same token, I were to tell someone, “I’m a mental health counselor” (because tell me that’s not part of the mom-of-teenage daughter’s job description).
 I certainly wouldn’t feel the need to put “just” in front of it.
 The fact that I’m not getting paid for these jobs or doing them “outside the home” doesn’t make them any less legitimate.